Ireland Tour: April 26 - May 6, 2019

 The group will visit Castletownbere, Allihies Mining Museum, Dunboy Castle, Mizen Head, The Cliffs of Moher, Galway City, Connemara, Kylemore Abbey, Achill Island, Croach Patrick, The Famine Monument, Murrisk Abbey, Dublin City, Kilmainham Gaol, Guinness Brewery, and much more.

-The tour begins on, Saturday 27 April, 2019 and ends on Sunday 6 May, 2019.
+The tour begins on Saturday 27 April, 2019 at Dublin Airport and ends on Sunday 6 May, 2019 at Dublin Airport.
 The tour includes 3 nights in Bantry, Co.
 Cork , 1 night in Galway, Co.
 Galway.
 3 nights in Westport, Co.
 Mayo and 2 nights in Dublin.
 Cost is $2,500 per person.
 (Sharing a room, Double or Twin) and $2,900 per person.
 (Single - LIMITED AVAILABILITY).
 Included: 9 nights Hotels, Breakfast and Dinner, Luxury Coach, Porterage, Meal gratuity and Site tickets.

 Not Included: Air travel, Lunches, Driver gratuity and Travel Insurance.
 For more information, see me at a show, email me at email@example.com or call me at (310) 569-1062.